 He is a graduate of the Baltimore Polytechnic Institute, State University of New York Maritime College at Fort Schuyler and the U.S. Army War College, Carlisle, PA.
 Rear Admiral North is a member of the Society of Naval Architects and Marine Engineers; the Propeller Club, Port of Washington, DC; and the Board of Trustees of the Seaman’s Church Institute of New York and New Jersey.

-Barry E.A.
-Johnson, is an Optimist, Filmmaker, Global Connector, Former Obama Appointee, and Speaker, with a 56-country network.
-He is an uncommon hybrid of creative and pragmatic general manager who shepherds new concepts from idea to implementation.
+Barry is an uncommon hybrid of creative and pragmatic general manager who shepherds new concepts from idea to implementation.
 His 25+ years of professional experience include corporate, entrepreneurial, government, and non-profit arenas.
 He served as an Obama White House appointee in several senior advisory capacities: first in the U.S. Department of Commerce as Senior Advisor for Economic Development; then as founding Executive Director of SelectUSA, the first White House initiative to promote and facilitate inward investment from foreign corporations and reshoring of US corporations.
 In that capacity, he also served as the first Chairman of the Inter-Agency Working Group on FDI comprised of senior officials from 35 executive branch agencies whose policies influence U.S. investment climate for FDI.
 He previously led the Inbound Investment & Global Market Access advisory practice of 32 Advisors LLC which he co-founded with Robert Wolf, former Chairman of UBS Investment Bank to help companies and governments, accelerate cross-border growth and development.
 He has a strong track record of teaming to launch successful “intrapreneurially” businesses within several of the world’s leading corporations including Disney, Bertelsmann and Sony and was founding President of MSBET, the joint venture between Viacom’s BET Networks and the Microsoft Corporation.
 Johnson is a Member of the Board of Yaddo and the PCOS Challenge, an Advisory Board Member of InvestED and PortSide NewYork, and a Global Fellow at Institute for Creativity & Capital, University of Texas-Austin.

-Peter Liguori, media executive, most recently CEO of Tribune Media.
-Liguori is a former top executive at Discovery Communications Inc. and 21st Century Fox.
+Peter is a media executive, most recently CEO of Tribune Media, and a former top executive at Discovery Communications Inc. and 21st Century Fox.
 For additional info see his resume.

 Levent has diverse experience in shipping from his family’s longstanding and broad involvement in many aspects of the maritime industry.
 These ranged from ship-owning, ship-management, shipbuilding, repair and conversion, towing, and salvage.
 He worked in many of their operations including the two family shipyards, Tuzla Shipyard, Türkter Shipyard, and multitude of shipowning & management companies.